mikhel1984/backup/README.md

 ## File group

-If the project conatains more than one file, it is useful to create talbe _FILES_ with the file list.
+If the project conatains more than one file, it is useful to create talbe _FILES_ with the file list In this case the command option _file_ can be skipped.
 Variable _EXT_ can be used to change the backup file extention.
 In other to store all the backups into the same single directory, set its name into the _DIR_ variable (the directory must exist).
 If _DIR_ is defined, each files in subdirectories must be matched with short names using key-value notation.
 Only part of operations with the group of files is available, but manipulations with individual files still can be done.